 Muness Castle lies in the south east corner of Unst, not far from the rocky headland of Mu Ness.
 From the ferry terminal at Belmont you follow the main road north west for two miles, then take a right turn for Uyeasound.
 To get to Muness Castle you follow the road through Uyeasound, from where the castle is well signposted.

 The grey stone walls of Scotland's most northerly castle blend well with nearby farm buildings, but there is no missing it when you arrive.
-The key to the castle is available locally: a sign tells you where.

 What you find are the remaining two-and-a-bit storeys of a three storey z-plan Castle, though the corner towers are circular rather than, as is more usual with such castles, square.
 On the remaining two corners of the castle are outcrops of decorative corbelling that would originally have supported turrets at the second floor level.